 Learning to study smarter, not harder, is the key to becoming an effective student.
-An hour or two of studying a day is usually sufficient to make it through school with satisfactory grades, but when college arrives, there aren't enough hours in the day to get all your studying in if you don't know how to study smarter.
+An hour or two of studying a day is usually sufficient to make it through school with satisfactory grades, but when College arrives, now's the time to learn how to study smarter.

 The large proportion of successful students achieve their success by developing and applying effective study habits.
 The following are the top 10 study habits employed by those students who achieve their potential.
 To become successful, don't get discouraged, don't give up, just work to develop each of the study habits below and you'll see your grades go up, your knowledge increase, and your ability to learn and process information improve.